apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 There are potential downsides to this.
 You would think that low-rank updates are not preferable to the more full-rank updates you'd get if you actually trained the whole thing.
 Although, more on that later.
 It's not clear that this is preferable.

 I think LoRA in Reinforcement Learning is the closest analogue here.
 It's different, because it's exploration in policy space, rather than in parameter space like ZO.
-But in RL, it appears to be [not to be so bad](https://x.com/kalomaze/status/1964455970517753878).
+But in RL, it appears [not to be so bad](https://x.com/kalomaze/status/1964455970517753878).
 By continually merging LoRA adapters (via [ReLoRA](https://arxiv.org/abs/2307.05695) or similar) you can keep the model shifting, causing the next lora adapter to retarget different low rank changes.
 Across many updates, these low-rank changes sum to high-rank changes.
 So it is at least somewhat questionable how much this matters in practice.

 But also note that it seems [not to work as well for smaller models](https://arxiv.org/abs/2509.12960), and also not as well at the beginning of training.
 Hence the ReLORA paper actually doesn't use adapters at the start of training, instead opting for full-rank updates at the start.
 This is a paper that tests for first-order, but it probably carries over.